RobZuazua/CrashCode/README.md

 1. Intuitively understand the recurring concepts.

-2. Become a proficient coder.
+2. Be a proficient coder.

 3. Train your perceptions.
 (More on this later)

-### Question: What are the required concepts
+### Question: What are the recurring concepts

 - I analayze every question in the top 4 code prep resources (CTCI, EPI, top 100 Leetcode, and glassdoor.)